 2 PCC 6611 allows the Department of General Services (DGS) to use special negotiation processes on behalf of executive branch entities.
 Within the executive branch, purchasing authority resides primarily with DGS (see, e.g., State Contracting Manual, volume 2, section 1.A1.0).
 Within the judicial branch, however, each JBE possesses its own purchasing authority (see chapter 1, section 1.1.A of this Manual).
 Accordingly, the ability to use special negotiation processes resides in each individual JBE.
-The JBE must ensure that (i) any special negotiation process it adopts is reasonable and appropriate, and (ii) the JBE provides adequate oversight for procurements conducted using a special negotiation process.
+The JBE must bids after the initial bids are opened (i.e., a "best and final offer" process).
+These special negotiation processes may be used only in procurements involving the following circumstances: